New Family Info

 What should my child wear to school?

 Lands' End is CHCA's uniform vendor for students in Grades PK-6.
 (Students in our 2-year old program do not wear a uniform.)
-Details about the uniforms are on the Uniforms webpage, a dropdown in myCHCA.
+Details about the uniforms are on the Uniforms webpage, a dropdown in myAllSchool.

 Students in grades 7-12 do not wear a uniform but must maintain CHCA standards regarding modesty and appropriateness.
 See the related handbook on the myUpperSchool webpage for details.